GuilleGorines/markdown_servicios/old_protocols/Assembly_service.md

 ls | wc -l
 ```

-Now move to the ANALYSIS directory
+Move to the ANALYSIS directory
 ```
 cd ../ANALYSIS
 ```